NiuGenen/DataMiningProject/README.md

 ### step four

+- Format each linkid's data as \[ data1, data2, label1, label2 \]
+- Store the formated data for each linkid
-- Combine clean data into one csv
+- Combine formated data into one csv
-- Convert into training format

 ---